 Things were going well, except that they had trouble getting the cream to float on top of the coffee (called a "collar").
 They went to see the Mayor of SF, who happened to be a dairy owner.

-He figured out that if he aged the cream for two days, and only lightly whipped it, the consistency was perfect and floated on the coffee and made the perfect collar!
+He figured out that if he aged the cream for two days, and only lightly whipped it, the consistency was perfect and floated on the coffee and made the perfect collar ('collar' is the top layer of cream)!

 As with other layered cocktails, it helps the layer stay on top if you use a spoon to break the stream of the cream as you pour it.
-Just hold the spoon over the glass and pour the lightly whipped cream over the spoon.
+Just hold the spoon over the glass (upside down, or domed side up) and pour the lightly whipped cream over the spoon.

 Enjoy this delicious Classic Irish Coffee Recipe on a cool evening, or a special gathering.
 We like to drink Irish Coffees during the Holidays, and when we are inside on a snowy day.
 This is the original Irish Coffee recipe from the Buena Vista Cafe.